caro46/Tetraploid_project/canu_assembly.md

 *~40Tb space, ~300 gb RAM and >100-200 dedicated CPUs for 2-3 months might be a good start under default parameters.*

+Ccl: no way we can use Canu...

 Note 2/2/18:

 Trying with [download](https://www.java.com/en/download/manual.jsp) `java v1.8.0_161` for local installation and run again specifying the path in the command.

-Ccl: no way we can use Canu...
+Still having trouble, try again with the grid, if not working, need to try `useGrid=false` with `ovsMethod=sequential`.
+The issue seems to come when I submit on a compute node.
+They should fix that.

 # Falcon